-- 61. Finding: The findings in this exhibit demonstrate how the NCCUP amendments to the zoning code are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals. - 62.
-Finding: This criterion requires the NCCUP amendments show consistency on balance.
-The City Council has applied all applicable policies and the findings in this exhibit demonstrate how the NCCUP amendments to the zoning code are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals.
+- 207. Finding: The findings in this exhibit demonstrate how the MDP amendments are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and the Statewide Planning Goals. - 208.
+Finding: The City Council interprets this criterion to require the MDP amendments show consistency on balance.
+The City Council has applied all applicable policies and the findings in this exhibit demonstrate how the MDP amendments to the zoning code are consistent with the 2035 Comprehensive Plan, the Urban Growth Management Functional Plan, and with the Statewide Planning Goals.